 There are many ways in which patients and visitors can help keep patients safe.
 You can be a good visitor by:

 Abiding by the visiting rules.
-Visiting during designated visiting hours (2pm – 8 pm) allows the interdisciplinary team to provide the care required for recovery from illness.
-Visiting is restricted to two visitors per patient.
+Respect visiting rules in place to allow the hospital teams to provide the care required for recovery from illness.
+Visiting should be limited to two visitors per patient.
 Congestion beyond this not only disturbs other patients in the room but also increases the safety risk of others.
 If you are visiting multiple patients (for instances, if you are a pastor), sanitize your hands before and after seeing each patient.
 Do not share the communion cup.
 Lay the wafer on a paper towel (not directly on the patient’s table).
 Visit the person in isolation last and follow the precautions specified.

 Sanitizing hands before and after visiting.
 The hand sanitizers in patient rooms are for everyone – sanitize your hands when entering and leaving the room of the person you are visiting to avoid brining in and carrying out germs.
-Insist that health care providers do the same before caring for your loved one.
 Clean your hands after sneezing, coughing, touching your eyes, nose or mouth, after using the restroom and before and after eating and drinking.
 Cover your cough or sneeze with a tissue or your sleeve, and do not sit on patient beds or handle their equipment.
 Read and follow any instructions posted outside the patient’s room.

 Stay home if you are sick.
 Do not visit the Hospital if you are sick or have had any ill symptoms within the last three days including nausea, vomiting, diarrhea, fever (or feeling feverish), uncontrolled cough or rash.